rgon/rgon.github.io/src/posts/README.md

   - automotive
   - reverse engineering
   - open source
-pageTitle: Reverse-engineering RF TPMS sensors and developing a Linux client to analyze them
+title: Reverse-engineering RF TPMS sensors and developing a Linux client to analyze them
 description: Disassembling an Android app provided by the chinese vendor of TPMS sensors revealed they communicate with a USB-Serial protocol and simple commands.
 The binary file included pressure and temperature coefficients which would've been difficult to get otherwise.
 # coverVideo: /vid/vid3.mp4
 ---